 Given that the spatial and temporal nature of UK fishing can change frequently, for the reasons outlined above, then the corresponding spatial change in socio-economic value needs to be monitored.
-Up-to-date information will be required by the MMO and IFCAs for accurate assessments, management and licensing decisions.
+Up-to-date information will be required by WAG for accurate assessments, management and licensing decisions.

-5. Conservation objectives
+4. Conservation objectives